silky/public_or_perish_talk/bam.md

 Collaboration and Openess Everywhere!
 ==

+-- TODO: Maybe use the "HoTT" book
+-- TODO: Mention the outputs of HoTT and the Polynmath project -- TODO: Explain repository; try not to mention any jargon -- TODO: Explain tests/builds
+-- TODO: Mention why being public and open is a good idea -- TODO: Reproducibility studies
+-- TODO: Tell what you'll say, say it, then summarise it -- TODO:

 Imagine waking up on Christmas morning.
 You run downstairs, rush to the tree and you see a present with your name on it!
 Awesome!
 You open it up,